 Sanna-Mari Renfors, Satakunta University of Applied Sciences (SAMK), Finland

 Coastal and maritime tourism is one of the largest maritime activities in the European Union.
 In Finland, the land of the thousand lakes and islands, the draw of the waters have great potential for becoming internationally competitive tourism destinations.
-And for these desinations to be truly competitive it is important to look at the issues of sustainability.
+And for these desinations to be truly competitive it is important to look at the issue of sustainability.
 Sustainability is anchored in building competitiveness, which in turn produces benefits for society and the environment.
 This presentation addresses opportunities for sustainable development of coastal and maritime tourism in Finland focusing on different stakeholders’ viewpoints.
-In particular, innovative use of natural and cultural resources in development of sustainable tourism experiences.
+In particular, the innovative use of natural and cultural resources in the development of sustainable tourism experiences will be discussed.

 Developing a Dual Education System in Tourism Studies